Activiti/Activiti/docker/README.md

 To use keycloak docker the entry 127.0.0.1       activiti-keycloak will be needed in hosts file.

-To run core engine services (inc keycloak as IDM) using docker then run the start.sh script.
+To run core services used by engine using docker then run the start.sh script.

 ## Run a Sample Application